 - My original style for the app was a cliché.
 I based it on currency guilloché because money. 🙄

 - I knew from experience that this was a core design element of the app.
-The ability to have categories and category groups were essential.
+The ability to have categories and category groups was essential.

 - The plus button element at the bottom is an interesting case study.
 I stuck with it much too long.
 I’ll come back to that in a min.

 - This “equation” UI is a perfect example of overthinking something.
-You can probably see what I was trying to do here but it’s completely overdesigned and unnecessary.
+I was trying to show the before and after effect of a budget change but it’s completely overdesigned and unnecessary.